AccelByte/extend-eos-voice-rtc/README.md

 - `EOS_VOICE_DEPLOYMENT_ID` – Deployment identifier configured for your EOS title (required).
 - `EOS_VOICE_CLIENT_ID` / `EOS_VOICE_CLIENT_SECRET` – OAuth client credentials issued by Epic (required).
 - `EOS_VOICE_NOTIFICATION_TOPIC` – Lobby freeform notification topic that receives voice payloads (defaults to `EOS_VOICE`).
+- `ENABLE_PARTY_VOICE` – Set to `true` (default) to process party lifecycle events.
+- `ENABLE_TEAM_VOICE` – Set to `true` (default) to provision game session rooms per team.
+- `ENABLE_GAME_VOICE` – Set to `true` to create a single session-wide voice room shared by every active player (disabled by default).
 - `OTEL_EXPORTER_ZIPKIN_ENDPOINT` – Optional Zipkin trace collector endpoint if you want tracing enabled.

 > Players must have an EOS Product User ID linked to their AccelByte account.
 The handler retrieves Product User IDs via the EOS Connect `Query External Accounts` API using `identityProviderId=openId` and `accountId=<AccelByteUserID>`.
 The service always calls the EOS Voice Web API at `https://api.epicgames.dev/rtc/` and requests tokens from `https://api.epicgames.dev/epic/oauth/v2/token`, so no extra configuration is required for those endpoints.
+> You must create a dedicated client inside the Epic Developer Portal (follow the [client policy guide](https://dev.epicgames.com/docs/epic-online-services/client-policy/client-policy-guide)) and ensure the client policy grants the **Connect** and **Voice** permissions so the credentials can call both EOS Connect and EOS Voice APIs.

+## Limitations

+- Game and team session voice orchestration only reacts to `GameSessionCreated` and `GameSessionEnded` events; join/leave deltas are ignored for now.
+- Backfills or late joiners that appear after the create event will not be granted a voice token unless another create event is emitted.
+- Session templates must enable the Auto Join option so members are present in the snapshot payload when creation fires.

 ### Local `.env` Setup